sebastianlzy/streamlit-bedrock/README.md

 # Objective

-1. To explore the results from different model
+1. Increase our understanding of our model's performance by analyzing the results of various models.
+2. Understand our average response time by assessing the latency of each model.

 # Demo
 ![demo](./screenshots/streamlit-bedrock.gif "demo")